libreofficeid/louca-site/contents/how-to-reach-louca23.md

- # How To Reach LOUCA23 Venue
+ # Quick Guide: How To Reach LOUCA23 Venue

 LOUCA23 registration is now open.
 Some of you may have started hunting for travel tickets to Surakarta, the city where LibreOffice Conf.
 Asia and UbuCon Asia 2023 will be held.
 This post will give you a brief overview of some of the routes you can take to get to Surakarta.

 ### A. Flights to Indonesia

-First of all, if you are from outside Indonesia, there are at least 3 international airports that you can choose to enter Indonesia;
+To begin with, if you are not from Indonesia, there are at least three international airports from which to enter the country.

 - Soekarno-Hatta Airport / CGK (Jakarta)
 - Juanda Airport / SUB (Surabaya, East Java)